jakebailey/hereby/README.md

 `hereby` does not support running tasks in series; specifying multiple tasks at the CLI or as dependencies of another task will run them in parallel.
-This matches the behavior of tools like `make`, which like `hereby` intend to encode a dedpendency graph of tasks, not act as a script.
+This matches the behavior of tools like `make`, which like `hereby` intend to encode a dependency graph of tasks, not act as a script.

 In general, if you're trying to emulate a serial task, you will likely be better served by writing out explicit dependencies for your tasks.